rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 ### open

-Opens a video specified as a url and starts playing it as soon as it the video player has buffered enough to begin.
+Opens a video (specified as a url) and starts playing it as soon as the video player has buffered enough to begin.

 ```js
 const videoUrl = 'http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4'